Skip to Content

 The Best Toiletry Carry-On System

-If you are going to be traveling for a long trip, and are hoping to keep everything in carry-on bags, you’ll have to be thoughtful about packing your TSA-approved quart-size bag.
+If you are going to be traveling for a long trip and hope to keep everything in carry-on bags, you’ll have to be thoughtful about packing your TSA-approved quart-size bag.
 While a quart might seem to be pretty generous sized, it can fill up quickly.
-Many toiletries you’ll use for travel, like moisturizer, sunscreen, hair gel, liquid foundation, hand sanitizer, body wash, toothpaste, face wash, contact solution, etc, fall under this rule.
+Many toiletries you’ll use for travel, like moisturizer, sunscreen, hair gel, liquid foundation, hand sanitizer, body wash, toothpaste, face wash, contact solution, etc., fall under this rule.

-One common way to handle this is to purchase travel-size items of all of the main toiletries you’ll need.
-Pharmacies, grocery stores, and mass merchandisers typically have a trial size section with products just the right size.
+One common solution is to purchase travel-size items of all the main toiletries you’ll need.
+Pharmacies, grocery stores, and mass merchandisers typically have a trial-size section with products just the right size.

-In this case, you can keep all of these things in your quart bag, and then just toss it in your luggage when you travel.
-You’ll want to make sure all of these things aren’t expired, but this system is very easy to manage and isn’t too expensive.
+In this case, you can keep all of these things in your quart bag and then just toss them in your luggage when you travel.
+You’ll want to ensure all of these things aren’t expired, but this system is easy to manage and isn’t too expensive.

 If you are a frequent traveler, I’d recommend purchasing Cadence capsules.
-I recently started using this system and have found it to be a game-changer.
-They are expensive, but are completely refillable and leakproof, and don’t take up too much space.
-This way, I don’t have to waste packaging, and just fill up my Cadence capsules with products from my larger bottles.
+I recently started using this system and have found it a game-changer.
+They are expensive, but they are completely refillable, leakproof, and don’t take up too much space.
+This way, I don’t have to waste packaging; I just fill up my Cadence capsules with products from my larger bottles.

 The Cadence capsules can be personalized, so you don’t have to worry about the names or labels coming off in the shower.
-The magnetic labels can also be purchased separately if you change what you are bringing.
-They have nice wide tops and are the perfect size to be easily refilled and cleaned.
+The magnetic labels can also be purchased separately if you change what you bring.
+They have nice wide tops and are the perfect size to easily refill and clean.
 Just be sure you keep track of expiration dates.

 Another option is to purchase plastic refillable containers.
 These are available in drugstores, mass merchandisers, and on Amazon.com.
-Just keep in mind that these can be tough to clean out, especially if you switch products and want to use them for something else.
-They can also leak, depending on which ones you purchase.
+Remember that these can be tough to clean out, especially if you switch products and want to use them for something else.
+Depending on which ones you purchase, they can also leak.

 Separating Solids From Liquids

-Are you finding it tough to include everything you need in your quart-size bag?
+Are you struggling to include everything you need in your quart-size bag?
 If so, you’ll want to look again and what is in it.
-While you may be tempted to just put all of your toiletries in that bag, it really only had to include your liquids.
+While you may be tempted to put all your toiletries in that bag, it only has to include your liquids.

 So, you may choose to go through the bag and remove any solids.
 For instance, you may have dental floss, a toothbrush, a hair brush, or other items that really don’t need to be in the quart bag.
 I typically pack two toiletry bags.
 One contains the items that don’t fall under the TSA rules, while the other one is the quart bag.